 The seat of the Kongtrul labrang today is Pullahari Monastery, outside Kathmandu, Nepal.

-In 2007, His Eminence the 4th Jamgon Kongtrul is 13 years old.
-He is one of three high Karma Kagyu lamas under the Gyalwa Karmapa besides Their Eminences Tai Situ and Goshir Gyaltsab.
-He has already assumed his lineage responsibilities and we, in North America, are looking forward to his visit.
+In the 2007 photo at top, His Eminence the 4th Jamgon Kongtrul was 13 years old and one of three high Karma Kagyu lamas under the Gyalwa Karmapa besides Their Eminences Tai Situ and Goshir Gyaltsab.
+Some years later, in adulthood when he had already assumed his lineage responsibilities, he made the difficult decision to leave his monastery in order to participate more directly in his own education, still with the view of helping others but in a direct, 21st-century, way.